St. Michael’s Families with Young Children

 Level II — first through third grades

-Beginning in the Fall of 2013, we will be introducing a new program for our Fourth and Fifth Graders.
-This program was developed in-house and is loosely based around the liturgical calendar.
-The program consists of six modules, and each module is roughly 6 to 8 Sundays in length.
-Modules are written to allow the Fourth and Fifth graders to participate more fully in worship/liturgy, the community of faith, and to take some initiative in the substance and form that their own religious education/formation will take.
+This program is for our fourth and fifth graders.
+It was developed in-house and is loosely based around the liturgical calendar.
+The program consists of six modules, and each module is roughly six to eight Sundays in length.
+Modules are written to allow the fourth and fifth graders to participate more fully in worship/liturgy, the community of faith, and to take some initiative in the substance and form that their own religious education/formation will take.
 Within each program module there are specific component activities that make up the whole.
 The modules are:

-Nursery care is available for younger children during the 9 and 10:30 a.m. services
+Nursery care is available for younger children during the 10:00 am service.
+The nursery is located downstairs.

-During the summer months, Memorial Day through Labor Day, children attend Children's Chapel during the 9:30 a.m. service.
+During the summer months, Memorial Day through Labor Day, children attend Children's Summer Church School.
 Children ages 3 years through third grade attend, and fourth and fifth graders are invited to attend as helpers.
-Children are invited to process with the Altar Party, acolytes and clergy, from the rear of the sanctuary to the front at the beginning of the 9:30 a.m. service.
-After a prayer by clergy, the children will then exit the sanctuary to the Children's Altar in the Church School hallway.
-After a short gospel lesson, the children are then offered a variety of ways to respond to God's word.
-Finally, celebration centers permit adult leaders to enrich this time with artistic, dramatic and faith-sharing activities, maintaining the spirit of liturgical celebration.
-The children are then accompanied back to the sanctuary in time for communion.
+Children meet in the Community Room, where a teacher guides them through the morning’s prayers and activities.
+Adult leaders enrich this time with artistic, dramatic and faith-sharing activities, maintaining the spirit of liturgical celebration.
+The children are accompanied back to the sanctuary in time for Communion.

-Nursery care is also available during the 9:30 a.m. service for younger children.
+Nursery care is also available during the 10:00 a.m. summer service for younger children.